We should run Wigner's Friend experiments

 Still, the metaphysical questions raised by this thought experiment are enormous and deserve a serious program of research.
 Especially when that research is hard and sits at the boundary of philosophy and physics.

 I know I'll be thinking about this more.
-If any of this intrigues you, then subscribe below for updates or reach out to me at [email protected].
+If any of this intrigues you, then subscribe below for updates or reach out to me at will@unitary.fund.

 Acknowledgements